Nigeria: Police free chained, abused children from Islamic school | The China Post

 Read more: Human Rights Watch accuses Nigeria of abusing children’s rights

-“We found around 100 students including children as young as 9, in chains stuffed in a small room all in the name of reforming them and making them responsible persons,” police spokesman Yakubu Sabo told the Agence France-Presse news agency.
+“We found around 100 students including children as young as 9, in chains stuffed in a small room all in the name of reforming them and making them responsible persons,” police spokesman Yakubu Sabo told the AFP news agency.
+Sabo said the victims had been kept in “debasing and inhuman conditions.”

 The Islamic school specialized in children who were suffering from drug-related issues and similar problems.